 In 2007, students asked to add Native American flags and banners for the military, religions and other organizations.

 “I was impressed to see our tribal flag, for the Lumbee Nation, represented there,” said Regina Chavis, a student in the Weekend Executive MBA program.
 “As soon as I saw the display I felt a sense of inclusion, possibility, and diversity.
 It's an eye catching visual of how beautiful celebrated differences can be.”

 "It felt great to have Fuqua recognize that."

 Krystina Nguyen said she was elated to see the Peace Corps flag on her first day at Fuqua.

-“My two years serving in the Peace Corps were some of the proudest and most powerful moments in my life, and it felt great to have Fuqua recognize that,” said Nguyen, who graduated from the Daytime MBA program in 2016.
+“My two years serving in the Peace Corps were some of the proudest and most powerful moments in my life, and it felt great to have Fuqua recognize that,” said Nguyen, who graduated from the Cross Continent MBA program in 2016.

 Nguyen’s parents fled Vietnam as teenagers.

 “At graduation, you could see my family's excitement at seeing the South Vietnamese flag.
 It’s different from the current Vietnamese flag, and remains so important to the culture and history of Vietnam before communism,” she said.
 “I never would have guessed that the hall of flags would play a role in both my first and last days at Fuqua.”